dmcarth/Cue/README.md

 ```

 ### Whitespace
-Whitespace in Cue is generally ignored, allowing you to align lyrics and cues however you please.
+Whitespace in Cue is always ignored, allowing you to align lyrics and cues however you please.

 ```
        Jack:    ~This is